 This traditional Chios mastiha cultivation process has been included by UNESCO in the list of the Intangible Cultural Heritage of Humanity.

-After desiring a change in her professional career as an architectural and 3d imaging draughtswoman, Lenia Ziglaki and her husband George Konstantelias, a chief marine engineer, decided to devote themselves to Chios mastiha and olive tree cultivation and regeneration.
+After desiring a change in her professional career as an architectural and 3d imaging draughtswoman, Lenia Ziglaki and George Konstantelias, a chief marine engineer, decided to devote themselves to Chios mastiha and olive tree cultivation and regeneration.

 Lenia admits it was not an easy decision, as agricultural work is very hard.